daemontus/glucose/README.md

  - A way to present Dialogs and Snackbars.
  - A set of utility PresenterGroups - for proper remote data fetching, for morphing between two presenters, etc.
  - A module that simplifies animations involving tranfer of presenters between two positions in the main tree.
- - Lint checker for basic problems, like accessing arguments in constructor (before onAttach), uncommited actions, etc.
+ - Lint checker for basic problems, like accessing instanceState in constructor (before onAttach), uncommited actions, etc.